FengQiaojun/TerrainMesh/README.md

   * PyTorch 1.7.1 + PyTorch3D 0.4.0 (Tried most.
 Not able to train stably.)
   * PyTorch 1.7.1 + PyTorch3D 0.6.1 (Tried very few epochs but seems not working well.)

-* For Depth Only, Normalized Mesh, 1000 samples
-  * Learning rate should be 1e-6.
-5e-6 will be unstable.